Winson Optics

 Actually Fails

 Most vendors never show you the degradation curve -- because theirs collapses.
 We built our quality protocol around understanding exactly where and why AF films fail under real-world stress.
-The result: Winson AF maintains a contact angle above 105° after 24 hours of combined UV irradiation and acid-alkali cycling -- a threshold most commodity coatings fail within 4 hours.
+Winson AF maintains a contact angle above 105° after 24 hours of combined UV irradiation and acid-alkali cycling -- a threshold most commodity coatings fail within 4 hours.

 UV Degradation Pathway